EneaK9/Analytics_AI_Dashboard/backend/API_SYNC_CRON_GUIDE.md

 ### 1. **Automatic Scheduling**

-- Each client has API credentials with `sync_frequency_hours` (default: 24 hours)
+- Each client has API credentials with `sync_frequency_hours` (default: 2 hours)
 - System tracks `last_sync_at` and `next_sync_at` timestamps
-- Cron job runs every hour checking for clients due for sync
+- Cron job runs every hour checking for clients due for sync (2-hour intervals)

 ### 2. **Smart Sync Process**